Hamid Dabashi: Criticism of Lee Bollinger

-Reading Lolita in Tehran and Azar Nafisi
+Reading Lolita in Tehran and Criticism of Azar Nafisi

 In 2006, Dabashi sharply criticized Azar Nafisi for her book Reading Lolita in Tehran, stating that "By seeking to recycle a kaffeeklatsch version of English literature as the ideological foregrounding of American empire, Reading Lolita in Tehran is reminiscent of the most pestiferous colonial projects" and accusing her of being a "native informer and colonial agent", referencing colonial officer Thomas Macaulay, who in 1835 "decreed: 'We must do our best to form a class who may be interpreters between us and the millions whom we govern, a class of persons Indian in blood and color, but English in taste, in opinions, words and intellect.'"

 In an interview with Z Magazine, Dabashi compared Nafisi to former American soldier Lynndie England, who was convicted of abusing Iraqi prisoners at Abu Ghraib."

 Nafisi responded to Dabashi's criticism by stating that she is not, as Dabashi claims, a neoconservative, that she opposed the Iraq war, and that she is more interested in literature than in politics.
 In an interview, Nafisi stated that she has never argued for an attack on Iran and that democracy, when it comes, should come from the Iranian people (and not from US military or political intervention).
 She added that while she is willing to engage in "serious argument...
 Debate that is polarized isn't worth my time."
 She stated that she did not respond directly to Dabashi because "You don't want to debase yourself and start calling names."

+Columbia pro-Palestinian encampment

+In April 2024, following months of student protest and administrative repression amid the Gaza war and genocide, students established the "Gaza Solidarity Encampment" on Columbia's South Lawn to demand that Columbia divest from Israel.
+After university president Minouche Shafik authorized NYPD officers to disperse the encampment and arrest over 100 students, Dabashi joined hundreds of faculty members in a walkout on April 22, 2024, in solidarity with the arrested and suspended students.
+In May 2024, Dabashi published an opinion piece in Middle East Eye in support of the campus protests, writing that American universities were becoming "the site of the end of Zionist hegemony."

+Comments on Iran protests

+In January 2026, during a wave of anti-government protests in Iran, Dabashi stated in an interview with Al Jazeera that the demonstrations were "Israel-instigated" and alleged that Mossad agents were operating among the protesters, claiming Israel sought to distract attention from the Gaza war.
+In a subsequent interview, he elaborated on his position that Israel was using the protests to advance its own regional agenda.